OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 </manifest>
 ```

-Manifest is a text file and can be edited within Android Studio (the preferred IDE for Android development).
-A lot more useful options can be added to manifest files, which are listed in the official [Android Manifest file documentation](https://developer.android.com/guide/topics/manifest/manifest-intro.html "Android Developer Guide for Manifest").
+The full list of options available in the manifest is listed in the official [Android Manifest file documentation](https://developer.android.com/guide/topics/manifest/manifest-intro.html "Android Developer Guide for Manifest").

 #### App Components